 - Loss of sexual desire

 You could be experiencing stress and need to slow down and think about how to manage it.
+CBT for stress could help you manage and deal with it in a more postive manner.

 If financial worries or overspending on Christmas gift shopping is the cause of your stress, it’s good to set spending limits and approach the shops with a clear plan of action to avoid panic shopping.
 If overindulging on food and drink causes you to feel stress and guilt, set limits there too – it can certainly be an overindulgent period, but it isn’t worth triggering you.